 You’ve just been in a car accident where you know the other driver is mostly, if not fully, at fault for the crash.
-If you live in a “fault” state like Georgia, you have the legal right to file an injury claim against the at-fault driver’s insurance for your damages (Georgia Code section 51-12-4).
-Often times, it’s in your best interest to seek the services of a lawyer for help—but you might have questions like, “how much will it actually cost me to hire a car crash lawyer?”
+If you live in a “fault” state like Georgia, you have the legal right to file an injury claim against the at-fault driver’s insurance for your damages (Official Code of Georgia § 51-12-4).
+Oftentimes, it’s in your best interest to seek the services of a lawyer for help—but you might have questions like, “how much will it actually cost me to hire a car crash lawyer?”

-Whether you’re seeking an insurance settlement or taking the at-fault driver to court, a car crash lawyer can be there every step of the way.
+Whether you’re seeking an insurance settlement or taking the at-fault driver to court, a personal injury lawyer can be there every step of the way.
 You might assume this means their cost will be through the roof—but actually, the fees for most personal injury lawyers who do this work are very straightforward.

-Instead of an hourly fee, which is charged by other law firms that take on different types of cases, most car crash lawyers work on a contingency fee basis.
+Instead of an hourly fee charged by other law firms that take on different types of cases, most car accident lawyers work on a contingency fee basis.
 This means you don’t pay the lawyer at all unless they recover money for you through your case.

 Essentially, you don’t need to worry about any costs at the time of hiring a car crash lawyer.
 Then, if the lawyer does win you money, their fee is taken as a percentage of your settlement amount (or what’s awarded by a judge or jury, if your case goes to trial).
 If they don’t end up recovering money for you, you will not be responsible for paying the fee.